1. How do I determine where my property lines are?

 2. Where can I get a copy of "as-built" plans of my house/site/commercial building?

-You may contact the Building and Safety Department to find out if we have a set of plans for your house/site/commercial building on microfilm.
+You may contact the Permit Center at [email protected] to find out if we have a set of plans for your house/site/commercial building in our database.

 3. Do I need a permit for flatwork/to pave my driveway?